-In response to financial reporting scandals revealed in the early 2000s, Congress and the securities exchanges mandated that boards and audit committees become more independent and banned the provision of most non-audit services to audit clients.
-Supporters argued these changes would reduce financial reporting fraud, while critics contended the changes were largely window dressing.
-We examine whether these reforms were successful by comparing changes in the rate of financial reporting fraud for firms that were forced to change their governance structure to that of firms that were already in compliance upon enactment.
-We find that forcing firms to increase overall board independence significantly reduced the rate of financial reporting fraud, while forcing firms to adopt a fully independent audit committee had a weaker effect.
-Further, we find that banning non-audit services had no effect in reducing the rate of financial reporting fraud.
+In response to financial reporting scandals, Congress and the securities exchanges mandated increases in board and audit committee independence and banned most non-audit services.
+We exploit these exogenous shocks to examine whether these governance reforms reduced financial reporting fraud.
+Comparing firms forced to comply with the reforms to firms already in compliance, we find that mandated increases in overall board independence significantly reduced the rate of fraud, while mandating a fully independent audit committee had a weaker effect.
+Further, banning non-audit services did not reduce the incidence of fraud.

 Donelson, Dain C. and McInnis, John M. and Mergenthaler, Richard, The Effect of Governance Reforms on Financial Reporting Fraud (August 2015).
 Journal of Law, Finance & Accounting, Forthcoming.
 Available at SSRN: https://ssrn.com/abstract=2138348 or http://dx.doi.org/10.2139/ssrn.2138348